womxnbuild/github-slideshow/_posts/0000-01-02-womxnbuild.md

 layout: slide
 title: "Welcome to my second slide!"
 ---
-This is an awesome second slide to the GH slideshow Use the left arrow to go back!
+This is a reeally awesome second slide to the GH slideshow!
+Use the left arrow to go back!